mariugul/LED-Cube-Code-Generator-3D/README.md

 ## Introduction
 <a name="Introduction"/>

 This is an application for generating code for a LED cube.
 The application is capable of simulating the LED cube as well as generate the necessary code for programming the LED cube in either [Arduino](https://www.arduino.cc/en/Main/Software) or C with [Atmel Studio](https://www.microchip.com/mplab/avr-support/atmel-studio-7).
 Currently, this works for a 4x4x4 LED cube and will eventually include other sizes.
+The Arduino/Atmega328 code and details can be found in the [LED-Cube-Code](https://github.com/mariugul/LED-Cube-Code) repository.

 ## Getting Started
 <a name="GettingStarted"/>